GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 * The explosion caused by a critical success may be increased by an additional yard per size category and the attacks gain a +1 for the purpose of inflicting a critical hit.
 * You may affect an additional corpse to allow an additional crreature to transport.
 They may exit through the same corpse or a different corpse.

 **Critical Failure**: The corpse explodes, inflicting a cutting, necrotic, and piercing attack against you- in order.
 The cutting attack has disadvantage.
-If one of thise attacks is successful against you, the following attacks each get an instance of advantage.
+If one of those attacks is successful against you, the following attacks each get an instance of advantage.

 #### Jet